numba/llvmlite/docs/source/user-guide/ir/types.rst

 Pointer Types
 =============

-llvmlite presently supports both *Typed Pointers* and *Opaque Pointers*.
+The IR layer presently supports both *Typed Pointers* and *Opaque Pointers*.
 Typed Pointers are currently the default; Opaque Pointers will become the default in future, and support for Typed Pointers will be eventually be removed.

 .. note::
    Further details of the migration to Opaque Pointers are outlined in the